In this document

 android-building: Subscribe to this list for discussion and help on building the Android source code, and on the build system.
 If you've just checked out the source code and have questions about how to turn it into binaries, start here.

 android-porting: This list is for developers who want to port Android to a new device.
 If you're wondering how to combine the Android source code with your hardware, this is the right group for you.
 Discuss here the specifics of porting Android to individual devices, from obtaining toolchains and merging kernel drivers all the way to configuring or modifying applications for your specific configuration.

 android-contrib: This list is for developers who want to contribute code to Android.
 This is a working list, and is not appropriate for general discussion.
-We ask that general discussion go to android-platform.
-Note: contributors to the Android kernel should go to the android-kernel list, below.
+We ask that general discussion go to android-platform (and contributors to the Android kernel should go to android-kernel).

-android-kernel: This list is for deveopers who want to contribute to the Linux kernel that Android devices use.
-If you've downloaded the kernel code, if you know how to compile it, if you want to write kernel code to specifically support Android, this is your place.
-This group isn't for user-space topics (see android-platform for that), and people will shake their fingers at you and call you naughty if you ask user-space questions here.
+android-kernel: This list is for developers who want to contribute to the Linux kernel used by Android devices.
+If you've downloaded the kernel code, know how to compile it, and want to write kernel code to support Android, this is your place.
+This group is not for user-space topics (see android-platform); people will shake their fingers at you and call you naughty if you ask user-space questions here.

 These discussion groups are intended for developers working with the Android platform.
-Everyone is welcome to join in, provided you follow our community's policies described below.
+Everyone is welcome to join in, provided you follow the community policies described below.
 Our users help each other, and many experts post to these groups, including members of the Open Handset Alliance.

 No topic is off-limits, provided it relates to Android in some way.
 However, since these are very busy lists, search the archives before posting your question; you may find your question has already been answered.

 Please consider the following before you post to our lists.

 Read the Charter for our forums.
 This explains the (few) rules and guidelines for our community.